flaupretre/terraform-secret-bridge/README.md

     ...
     newrelic:
-      license: @secret/aws:cfg-myapp-newrelic:license@
+      license: //@secret/aws:cfg-myapp-newrelic:license//
       collector: "collector.eu01.nr-data.net"

     sentry:
-      dsn: @secret/aws:cfg-myapp-sentry:dsn@
+      dsn: //@secret/aws:cfg-myapp-sentry:dsn//
     ...

-You can see that sensitive values have disappeared, replaced by references delimited by '@' characters.
+You can see that sensitive values were replaced by references delimited by '//' characters.
 Each reference uniquely identifies the location where the secret value is actually stored.

 About flexibility, note that we just replace what we want.
 In our example, 'newrelic.collector' is